 This perennial has small, rounded leaves and clusters of slender stems, each holding multiple blue flowers with a distinct downward bell-shape.
-These one-inch long flowers end in five points or petals.
+These one-inch long flowers end in five points.
 Their rounded, basal leaves wither early in the season, leaving the slender stems with their slimmer foliage and famous bell-shaped flowers.

 |Botanical Name||Campanula rotundifolia|